PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Experiments

 \textbf{Effects of KD.} We use CIFAR-100 as the distillation dataset on \cifar, and \cref{fig:distillation} shows that more distillation steps and distillation data samples are better for pFL generalization.
 These results echo our theoretical analysis in \cref{thm:main_distill} that smaller KD optimization error $\Phi_{\mu_{\mathtt{aux}}, n_{\mathtt{aux}}}$ and a larger number of samples can tighten the generalization bounds.
-We also evaluate different distillation datasets, and \cref{fig:distillation} shows that out-of-domain datasets (STL-10, CIFAR100) can improve generalization compared to the one without KD (None) by a margin, and achieve comparable performance compared to in-domain CIFAR10 validation data. \textit{The flexibility of choosing distillation datasets makes it practical for the server to leverage public data for KD}.
+We also evaluate different distillation datasets, and \cref{fig:distillation} shows that out-of-domain datasets (STL-10, CIFAR100) can improve generalization compared to the one without KD (None) by a margin, and achieve comparable performance compared to in-domain CIFAR10 validation data. \textit{The flexibility of choosing distillation} datasets makes it practical for the server to leverage public data for KD.

 Another potential way to improve generalization is by moderately increasing regularization strength $\lambda$ for less personalization.
-However, additional results in \cref{fig:lambda} (\cref{app:ep-more-results}) show that an overly large $\lambda$ degrades the personalized performance, which matches the observation for $\ell_2$ regularization-based pFL methods in \cite{pillutla2022federated}.
+However, \cref{fig:lambda} (\cref{app:ep-more-results}) show that an overly large $\lambda$ degrades the personalized performance, which matches the observation for $\ell_2$ regularization-based pFL methods in \cite{pillutla2022federated}.
 Notably, KD does not have such a negative impact on personalized performance (in \cref{fig:distillation}).